A Lightweight Method for Tackling Unknown Participation Statistics in Federated Averaging: Additional Setup Details of Experiments

 \subsection{Computation Resources}

-The experiments were run on a desktop machine with RTX 3070 GPU.
+The experiments were split between a desktop machine with RTX 3070 GPU and an internal GPU cluster.
 In our experiments, the total number of rounds is $2,000$ for SVHN, $10,000$ for CIFAR-10 and CINIC-10, and $20,000$ for CIFAR-100.
-Each experiment with $10,000$ rounds took approximately $4$ hours to complete, for one random seed.
+Each experiment with $10,000$ rounds took approximately $4$ hours to complete, for one random seed on RTX 3070 GPU.
 The time taken for experiments with other number of rounds scales accordingly.
 We ran experiments with $5$ different random seeds for each dataset and algorithm.
 It was possible to run multiple experiments simultaneously on the same GPU while not exceeding the GPU memory.